 - “Voices in the Family” radio show features discussion on restorative practices in a Philadelphia middle school.

-Read more at the IIRP Press Page.
+Read more in the IIRP News.

 Schools resolve conflict by getting kids to talk things out - opens in new window (PBS News Hour)